crypta-tech/seat-pulse/README.md

 ## Usage
-Once installed, superusers will have access to Laravel Pulse from a link under the settings sidebar menu.
+Once installed, superusers will have access to Laravel Pulse from a link under the Tools sidebar menu.